 Below I’ve listed preview of each font (MyFonts) with examples of use in logo design.

 PS.
-Also check out other article where I feature serif fonts—10 Best Fonts for Elegant Logo Design.
+Also check out my other articles where I feature elegant fonts and professional fonts.

 Original Helvetica is probably the most ubiquitous font ever, especially when it comes to branding.